 A: When you accept, clearly verbalize what you accepting.
 For example, “Mr. Smith, I accept the position of product manager at the 62K starting salary.
 I look forward to starting on June 30.
 I understand my compensation package will include relocation, life, health and dental insurance, as well as 401k.

-Q: What if I have an offer, but it is not from my
+Q: What if I have an offer, but it is not from my first-choice option?

 A: If you are still waiting to hear from your first-choice employer, call that company to share that you have a competing offer.
 Do not be worried that by telling the company you have another offer you are giving them a reason to not hire you.
 In fact, you now become even more attractive to the first-choice employer.
 Your goal is to get that employer to make their decision sooner.
 For example, you might say, “I have just received an offer from another company, but I am very interested in working for you in XYZ role.
 I need to inform this other company of my decision within two days.
 Can you tell me when I could expect a decision from your team?”
 As described above, you may be able to negotiate for more time from the other company if needed.